d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 by going out and collecting more training data, that can be costly and time consuming, typically making it impossible in the short run.
-For now, let's assume that we have already obtained as much high-quality data as our resources permit and focus on techniques aimed at limiting the capacity of the function classes under consideration.
+For now, let us assume that we have already obtained as much high-quality data as our resources permit and focus on techniques aimed at limiting the capacity of the function classes under consideration.